Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced

-We find that this assumption correctly reproduces the redshift-dependent sensitivity empirically determined by the injection campaigns into the GstLAL pipeline for two fixed mass distributions (see Figure~\ref{fig:pzdet}.
-Adopting different assumptions, such as using the PSDs calculated for the Hanford detector instead of the Livingston detector, or changing the single-detector SNR threshold away from 8, yields curves in Figure~\ref{fig:pzdet} that deviate significantly from the distribution of recovered injections.
+We find that this assumption correctly reproduces the redshift-dependent sensitivity empirically determined by the injection campaigns into the GstLAL pipeline for two fixed mass distributions (see Figure~\ref{fig:pzdet}), whereas adopting different assumptions, such as using the PSDs calculated for the Hanford detector instead of the Livingston detector, or changing the single-detector SNR threshold away from 8, yields curves in Figure~\ref{fig:pzdet} that deviate noticeably from the distribution of recovered injections.
 This modification to the sensitivity calculation is necessary in the redshift analysis because the detection probability can fluctuate significantly at high redshifts $z > 0.5$, where there is a very small probability of detection but considerable physical volume.
 Due to computational cost, the number of detections available at high redshift is insufficient to directly calibrate the redshift-dependent detection probability to injections as we did in the mass distribution section.